Kenojuak Ashevak: Career

-Reception of her work in the Southern Canada
+Reception of her work in Southern Canada

 Her reception in southern Canada was in fact rapidly favourable : Rabbit Eating Seaweed was Ashevak's first print, part of a debut exhibition of Inuit graphics.
 The young woman from the remote Canadian North was an immediate success, said Christine Lalonde, an expert in Inuit art with the National Gallery of Canada.
-'She had her own sense of design...
-She was already willing to let the pencil go, because she had the hand and the eye co-ordination to make the image she already had in her head.'
+"She had her own sense of design...
+She was already willing to let the pencil go, because she had the hand and the eye co-ordination to make the image she already had in her head."
 The National Gallery owns several copies of The Enchanted Owl, including the original pencil sketch from 1960.
 That sketch reveals much, said Lalonde.
-'It's a very simple drawing — pencil on pulp paper.
-But you can see even then how confident and sure her line was as she was making the curves of the fanning feathers.'
+"It's a very simple drawing — pencil on pulp paper.
+But you can see even then how confident and sure her line was as she was making the curves of the fanning feathers."

-In 1963 she was the subject of a National Film Board of Canada documentary by producer John Feeney, Eskimo Artist: Kenojuak, about Kenojuak, then 35, and her family, as well as traditional Inuit life on Baffin Island.
+In 1963, she was the subject of a National Film Board of Canada documentary by producer John Feeney, Eskimo Artist: Kenojuak, about Kenojuak, then 35, and her family, as well as traditional Inuit life on Baffin Island.
 The film showed a stonecutter carving her design into a relief block in stone, cutting away all the non-printing surfaces; she would then apply ink to the carved stone, usually in two or more colours, and carefully make 50 "shadow" prints for sale.
 With the money she earned from the film, Johnniebo was able to purchase his own canoe and become an independent hunter to help provide for the family, which now included a new daughter, Aggeo, and an adopted son, Ashevak.

 National Gallery of Canada art expert Christine Lalonde marvelled at her confident artistry: "When you see her, you realize she doesn't use an eraser.
 She just sits down and she starts to draw."

 Ashevak created several pieces of work to commemorate the creation of Nunavut, the third Canadian Territory, including a piece commissioned by the Department of Indian and Northern Affairs, Nunavut Qajanatuk (Our Beautiful Land) for the signing of the Inuit Land Claim Agreement in Principle in April 1990; Nunavut, a large hand-coloured lithograph to commemorate the signing of the Final Agreement early in 1994; a large diptych titled Siilavut, Nunavut (Our Environment, Our Land) in April 1999, when the Territory officially came into being.

 The work of Ashevak Kenojuak can be found in the collections of Canada's National Gallery of Art, the Art Gallery of Ontario, and the Burnaby Art Gallery.

 Kenojuak became the first Inuk artist inducted into Canada's Walk of Fame in 2001, and travelled to Toronto with her daughter, Silaqi, to attend the ceremony.

 Up until her death, Kenojuak contributed annually to the Cape Dorset Annual Print Release and continued to create new works.
 She was one of the last living artists from the West Baffin Eskimo Cooperative.

 A CBC report of Kenojuak's death characterized her as a person of unfeigned humility and simplicity: